Star Clippers offers tall ship cruises that dreams are made of, with the following fleet of true sailing ships.

 Royal Clipper is the largest and only five-masted full ship which has been built since early in the last century.
 She is 134 metres long, and has 42 sails measuring some 54,600 square feet, as well as modern navigation systems, and carries 227 guests in luxurious style.
 Despite her traditional appearance from the outside, the inside is very modern with a 3-deck atrium, and comfortable lounge, bars and restaurant.
 There are two short videos at the bottom of the page which I took when I was on Royal Clipper in the Caribbean cruising from Barbados to Antigua during December 2013, and the following link is my review of Royal Clipper.

 Star Clipper and Star Flyer are identical, and measure 115 metres long with 4 masts holding 16 sails measuring 36,000 square feet, and each carries 170 guests.

-The new ship, due to be launched in the second half of 2017, will technically be a 5-masted barque, and will supercede Royal Clipper as the largest square rigged sailing ship in the world.
+The new ship, being launched in 2018, will technically be a 5-masted barque, and will supercede Royal Clipper as the largest square rigged sailing ship in the world.
 She will carry up to 300 passengers in 150 cabins, and have 35 sails measuring approximately 68,800 sq ft.

 All ships in the fleet still use wind power whenever possible for sailing, and the sails are still raised and lowered by the crew, using powered winches, as opposed to being operated by a computer.
 Guests are allowed to assist the crew, under supervision, if they wish to.
 Guests are also allowed to climb the mast to the lookout posts, again under supervision of the crew, and must wear a safety harness.